"Mens Sana in Corpore Sano"

 Overlake is committed to educating the whole child and health is a state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity.
 Part of this education involves information presented and discussed in eighth grade and tenth grade Life Skills that includes social-emotional intelligence, basic competencies for interdependence, cultural competency, sexual and relationship wellness and mental health.

-The Physical Education requirements are two credits (four semesters); required courses are Lifeskills in the 10th grade and either Comprehensive Physical Education OR Conditioning during a student’s four years of Upper School.
-The remaining 2 semesters may be selected from electives.
+The Physical Education requirements are two full credits (four semester classes).
+Required courses are Lifeskills in grade 10 and either Comprehensive PE or Conditioning during a student’s four years of Upper School.
+The remaining 2 semesters may be selected from the electives.

 For the graduating class of 2024 and beyond